Changing Futures Cambridgeshire & Peterborough

 • The trusted person approach was developed with people with lived experience who described getting better outcomes by having to tell their story, needs and wishes to as few people as necessary.

-• The trusted person is empowered to act on this information or pass it on to the relevant services.
-They may or may not be providing support to the individual.
-Put simply, they are a person the individual can talk to and trust to share their story as needed.
+• Whoever is trusted is empowered to act on the information they gather, or pass it on to the relevant services.
+Put simply, they are someone (or possibly an organisation) the individual can talk to and trust to share their story.

 • For more on the approach and how it can work, please see this page.